CPIC-SEVE/CPICS/en/comites.md

 ### **Vice-President of Networking**

-He/She will be in charge of creating, managing and updating the database.
-In these steps, he/she must contact the researchers, former members and students currently members of the SÈVE Center to obtain information as well as authorizations to use this information.
+They will be in charge of creating, managing and updating the database.
+In these steps, they must contact the researchers, former members and students currently members of the SÈVE Center to obtain information as well as authorizations to use this information.

 <b><i>